gadmm/RFCs/rfcs/interop.md

 - With an indirection: use custom or abstract blocks.
 - Tag pointers: disguise pointers as integers by setting the lsb.

-In addition to explicitly breaking existing code, none of the propositions is ideal: in theory both have a linear overhead when traversing a structure compared to the same traversal using foreign pointers for instance, in which case the code adaptation that is required could be non-systematic.
-No empirical evaluation of the impact of the proposed changes has been proposed yet (but the opam switch associated with #9534 is a good first step to do such an evaluation).
+In addition to explicitly breaking existing code, as we have seen in the case of foreign pointers, none of the propositions is ideal: in theory both have a linear overhead when traversing a structure compared to the same traversal using foreign pointers for instance, in which case the code adaptation that is required could be non-systematic.
+No empirical evaluation of the impact of the proposed changes has been proposed yet (but an opam switch associated with
+#9534 has recently appeared and will be a good tool to perform such an
+evaluation).

 In addition, the first solution incurs an allocation, whereas the